catdoescod3/word_suggest/README.md

 2. Suffix engine
 3. Trie data structure

+The UI is simple but demonstrates the capabilities of the engine.
+You could attach the engine to any client needing this functionality.

 The **suffix engine** acts as an interface for querying the trie via an asynchronous callback.
 This design ensures a smooth UI by offloading search work to a worker thread.